The Westerham Society

 - Issues newsletters to keep members updated on activities and issues.

 - Holds an annual Sir Winston Churchill Dinner at Chartwell on his birthday on the 30th November each year.
-Previous guest speakers include Baroness Thatcher, Lord Healey, The Lady Soames and Sir John Major.
+Previous guest speakers include Baroness Thatcher, Lord Healey, The Lady Soames, Sir John Major, Lord Watson and Lord Owen.